-In spite of its high incidence, the attention of the researchers to promote continence among stroke survivors seems to be insufficient.
+Despite its high incidence, the attention of the researchers to promote continence among stroke survivors seems to be insufficient.

 After searching all research databases in the world, the Cochrane reviewers recently were able to find only 20 research projects aimed at improving bladder control involving just 1338 stroke survivors.

 The reviewers found two trials: one involving 18 stroke survivors and the other with 55 participants.
-In these studies, they found a reduction of the mean number of incontinence episodes and no effect on the quality of life; however, the study findings were statistically non-significant.
+In these studies, they found a reduction in the mean number of incontinence episodes and no effect on the quality of life; however, the study findings were statistically non-significant.
 More importantly, they further concluded that the studies were of low quality.